vitessio/website/content/en/docs/14.0/user-guides/migration/cutover.md

 Only follow these steps if SwitchWrites has not yet been run.
 {{< /warning >}}

-1. Depending on what `--table_types` you are using, you will use one of the two following commands:
+1. Depending on what `--tablet_types` you are using, you will use one of the two following commands:

 - RDONLY:

 ```
-vtctlclient --server localhost:15999 SwitchReads -- --tablet_type=rdonly --dry_run sourcekeyspace.workflowname_reverse
+vtctlclient --server localhost:15999 SwitchReads -- --tablet_types=rdonly --dry_run sourcekeyspace.workflowname_reverse
 ```

 - REPLICA:

 ```
-vtctlclient --server localhost:15999 SwitchReads -- --tablet_type=replica --dry_run sourcekeyspace.workflowname_reverse
+vtctlclient --server localhost:15999 SwitchReads -- --tablet_types=replica --dry_run sourcekeyspace.workflowname_reverse
 ```

 #### Writes have been switched: